Ahmedelsa3eed/Bash-Scripting/README.md

 Here is an example showing how to search for the string saeed in all files inside the /etc, excluding the /etc/pki directory:

         grep -R --exclude-dir=pki saeed /etc

+# wget command
+``wget`` and the ``-m`` flag will download and mirror an entire web site that is referenced.
+The syntax would be as follows, replacing the URL as desired:

+        wget -m [url]

+This will download the entire website on your local drive in a directory named the websites URL.